Guidance

 Guests arriving from Ireland should only travel to the UK once they have a visa.

-In Scotland and Wales, people from Ukraine can also enter through the Devolved Government Sponsorship route.
-New applications to both the Scottish Government and Welsh Government as a sponsor are paused at present but all existing applications to both schemes are continuing to be processed, and existing visa holders continue to travel to Wales and be supported.
+In Scotland and Wales, people from Ukraine can also enter through the Devolved Government Sponsorship route, with the Scottish Government and the Welsh Government acting as sponsors.
+New applications are paused at present but all existing applications to both schemes are continuing to be processed, and existing visa holders can continue to travel to Wales and Scotland and be supported.

 Application process

-Sponsors must be named individuals at this stage of the scheme, not groups or organisations.
+Sponsors must be named individuals, not groups or organisations.
 Either a guest or a sponsor will be able to complete a single application for a visa.
 The form will ask the person completing it to name both parties.

 Process to apply

-- The government will conduct several central government checks on the applicant, the sponsor, and adults in the sponsors household, to ensure their eligibility and suitability for the scheme.
+5. The government will conduct several central government checks on the applicant, the sponsor, and adults in the sponsors household, to ensure their eligibility and suitability for the scheme.
 These checks must be completed before a visa can be issued.
-If a sponsor is a Ukraine scheme visa holder, however, there may be some delays to applications while further checks are undertaken.

-- Local councils will be alerted as soon as an application is made and will be required to conduct accommodation and safeguarding checks, These are in addition to the checks carried out by central government.
+7. Councils will be alerted as soon as an application is made and will be required to conduct accommodation and safeguarding checks.
+These are in addition to the checks carried out by central government.
 These should be conducted as soon as possible, but the issuance of a visa is not contingent on these checks being completed.

-- Specific councils will provide welcome arrangements for guests, with additional immediate support provided to guests where it is required (see initial reception role of councils below).
+8. Some councils will provide welcome arrangements for guests, with additional immediate support provided to guests where it is required.

-- A lead sponsor will be needed for each household.
-For example, where a couple has applied to sponsor, one of them should be designated as ‘lead sponsor’.
+9. A single sponsor will be needed for each household.
+For example, where a couple wishes to sponsor, only one of them should be designated as the ‘sponsor’.

 Applications linked to non-consenting sponsors

-If a local authority suspects that a sponsor has been named on a visa application without their consent, local authorities should take all possible steps to verify if the application is genuine by:
+If a council suspects that a sponsor has been named on a visa application without their consent, they should take all possible steps to verify if the application is genuine by:

-If the local authority is unable to contact the guest and sponsor and the accommodation check has failed, please record as soon as possible on the case management system (CMS).
+If the council is unable to contact the guest and sponsor or the accommodation check has failed, please record as soon as possible on Share Homes for Ukraine data system (“Share”).
 If the visa has yet to be issued, failed checks will prevent the application progressing and prevent further visas associated with that sponsor from being issued.

 What to do in suspected cases of fraud

-If the local authority identifies cases where guests have been asked to pay for their visa, travel or immigration documentation by an individual or third-party group they should refer the case to Action Fraud.
+If the council identifies cases where guests have been asked to pay for their visa, travel or immigration documentation by an individual or third-party group the guest should be encouraged to report this to Action Fraud.

-If the local authority identifies cases in which a person’s information has been used without their permission, or duplicated across multiple applications, they should ensure the sponsor is marked as unsuitable, and each guest attached to that sponsor amended to show accommodation fail.
-As much information as possible should be supplied when updating the case in this way.
+If the council identifies cases in which a person’s information has been used without their permission, or duplicated across multiple applications, they should ensure the sponsor is marked as unsuitable in Share, and each guest attached to that sponsor amended to show accommodation fail.
+In Share, when selecting “Sponsor unsuitable (other reason)” the rationale for the decision should be provided clearly and succinctly in the free text box.

-If a local authority identifies a case where a Ukrainian guest possesses forged, false or counterfeit visas or travel documentation, they should contact the Home Office.
-Local authorities are also advised to report broader concerns or emerging patterns with regards to non-consenting sponsors to MHCLG via JIRA.
+If a local authority suspects a Ukrainian guest possesses forged, false or counterfeit visas or travel documentation, they should contact the Home Office in line with this guidance: Report an immigration or border crime.

 Travelling to the UK

-Biometric Residence Permits (BRPs) will expire on 31 December 2024 and they will not need a BRP from 1 January 2025.
-You will be able to prove your immigration status online, without a BRP.
+Biometric Residence Permits (BRPs) expired on 31 December 2024.
+Guests can now prove their immigration status online, without a BRP.
 More information on eVisas can be found through the Online immigration status (eVisa) page.

-Guests who made their application prior to 7 December 2023 and chose not to attend a visa application centre overseas may be issued a permission to travel letter by UKVI confirming they can travel to the UK.
+Guests who made their application prior to 7 December 2023 and chose not to attend a visa application centre overseas may have been issued a permission to travel letter by UKVI confirming they were eligible to travel to the UK.

 Updates to this page